danielcbit/apcctrl/doc/manual/manual.rst

     A second define controls whether the Gnome monitoring application, new in the 3.14 release, is built.
 This application requires the Gtk2 version to be >= 2.4.
-If you want to build the apcupsd-gapcmon package add:
+If you want to build the apcctrl-gapcmon package add:

     ::